Ed Droste: Career

 Droste began composing and performing songs on a solo basis as Grizzly Bear, releasing the album Horn of Plenty in 2004, with some contributions from drummer Christopher Bear.
 The two then joined with Chris Taylor, and eventually Daniel Rossen, to form the current four-piece band.

 In a 2020 episode of Lunch Therapy, Droste announced that he left Grizzly Bear to become a therapist.

 In 2023, Droste started his own independent practice as an associate therapist in Los Angeles.

+Although in May 2025 the band announced a U.S. tour with all four members, they added in the press release that "Because Grizzly Bear never broke up, their first shows in six years are not a reunion," confirming upcoming concerts later that year and announcing that the band with Droste had been on longterm hiatus rather than disbanded.